brianlmerritt/rag_embedding_retrieval_test_platform/README.md

-# RAG embedding, indexing, and retieval test platform
+# RAG embedding, indexing, and retieval test platform (ARCHIVED!)

+##  This is a good attempt, but pyserini issues suggest I should do this another way, and also try again but with vespa.ai

 A modular Python-based prototype search platform that supports multiple retrieval methods for technical and specialised learning content.